 Applying for a DACA Green Card through Marriage

-If you have a lawful entry – even if your status is now expired – you may be able to apply for a green card on your own.
-The foreign spouse must file an adjustment of status package with USCIS.
+If you have a lawful entry – even if your status is now expired – you may be able to apply for a marriage-based green card on your own.
+The DACA spouse must file an adjustment of status package with USCIS.
 The typical package includes the following forms:

 - I-485, Application to Register Permanent Residence or Adjust Status